Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

+For short notation we always write $\widehat{Y}$ instead of $\widehat{\MEAN\left[ Y\right] }$.
+The rational behind minimizing the RSS is that $\RSS/n$ is a good estimate of the mean squared error (MSE), or the expected squared-loss $\MEAN (Y - X'\beta)^2$.
+In addition, the latter is differentiable, which leads to the closed-form solution~\eqref{eq22}.

 Nothing up to this point involves statistical inference.
 This is just fitting a mathematical model using the squared-error loss function.
-Statistical inference starts when considering the random error vector $\mathbf{e}$ and the effect of that on the confidence interval for $\hat{\beta}$ and the confidence in predicted values of the response for particular predictor variable, or any other needed inference.
-All of these important questions are answered by the theory of linear models. \cite{Bowerman1990LinearStatistical} is a very good reference for an applied approach to linear models, without any mathematical proofs.
-For a theoretical approach and derivations the reader is referred to \cite{Christensen2002PlaneAnswers}, \cite{Graybill1976TheoryAppLinModel}, and \cite{Rencher2000LinearModels}.
-It is remarkable that if the joint distribution for the response and the predictor is multinormal, the linear model assumption (\ref{EqLM}) is an exact expression for the random variable $Y$.
-This fact arises from the fact that the conditional expectation for the multinormal distribution is linear in the conditional variable.
-That is, by assuming that
+Statistical inference starts when considering the random error vector $\mathbf{e}$ and the effect of that on the confidence interval for $\hat{\beta}$, and the confidence in predicted values of the response for particular predictor variable, or any other needed inference.
+All of these important questions are answered by the theory of LMs.~\cite{Bowerman1990LinearStatistical} is a very good reference for an applied approach to LMs, without any mathematical proofs.
+For a theoretical approach and derivations, the reader is referred to~\cite{Christensen2002PlaneAnswers},~\cite{Graybill1976TheoryAppLinModel}, and~\cite{Rencher2000LinearModels}.

+It is remarkable that if the joint distribution of the response and the predictor is multinormal, the LM assumption (\ref{EqLM}) is an exact expression of the random variable $Y$.
+This result arises from the fact that the conditional expectation of the multinormal distribution is linear in the conditional variable.
+That is, by assuming the joint PDF is multinormal with mean vector $\mu$ and covariance matrix $\Sigma$, and given by:

 then the conditional expectation of $Y$ on $X$ is given by: